 Being a responsible employer

-We are committed to being a responsible employer, and demonstrate this by engaging employees through multiple channels, fostering a work environment that is free from discrimination and maintaining constructive relationships with unions.
+As a responsible employer, engaging employees is crucial, and we communicate with our employees through multiple channels.
+Our aim is to foster a working environment that is free from discrimination, and to maintain constructive relationships with unions.

-The JT Group supports freedom of association and the right to collective bargaining, even in countries where these freedoms are not a legal pre-requisite.
+The JT Group supports freedom of association and the right to collective bargaining, even in countries where these freedoms are not a legal prerequisite.
 This means we are committed to open and constructive relations with trade unions and works councils.
-In the case our site should cease activities due to the operating environment it faces, we work closely with unions to ensure affected employees are treated fairly beyond the minimum legal requirements.
+If one of our sites ever has to cease activities due to the operating environment it faces, we work closely with unions to ensure affected employees are treated fairly and beyond the minimum legal requirements.